ymmx2/eCOALIA/README.md

 ### Signal Filtering

-NeoNMM calls the scipy.signal module for filtering the simulated signals with the function ```signalfilter_EEG()```, which takes the signal to be filtered, numerical integration step, filter order, lower and upper bounds.
+eCOALIA calls the scipy.signal module for filtering the simulated signals with the function ```signalfilter_EEG()```, which takes the signal to be filtered, numerical integration step, filter order, lower and upper bounds.
 Example in Figure 7 uses a band pass filter.
 The other available filters are low pass (‘lowpass’),